A Discrete Adapted Hierarchical Basis Solver For Radial Basis Function Interpolation: Introduction

 Development of RBF interpolation algorithms has been widely studied in scientific computing.
 In general, current fast solvers are not yet optimal.
 One crucial observation of the RBF interpolation problem is that it can be posed as a discrete form of an integral equation.
 This insight allows us to extend the techniques originally introduced for integral equations to the efficient solution of RBF interpolation problems.

 RBF interpolation has been studied for several decades.
 In 1977 Duchon \cite{duchon1977} introduced one of the most well known RBFs, the thin-plate spline.
 This RBF is popular in practice since it leads to minimal energy interpolant between the interpolation nodes in 2D.
 In \cite{franke1982} Franke studied the approximation capabilities of a large class of RBFs and concluded that the biharmonic spline and the multiquadric give the best approximation.
-Furthermore, error estimates for RBF interpolation have been developed by Schaback et al. \cite{Wu1993, schaback1995, schaback1999} and more recently by Narcowich et al. \cite{narcowich2004}.
+Furthermore, error estimates for RBF interpolation have been developed by Schaback et al. \cite{Wu1993,schaback1995,schaback1999} and more recently by Narcowich et al. \cite{narcowich2004}.

 RBFs are of much interest in the area of visualization and animation.
 They have found applications to point cloud reconstructions, denoising and repairing of meshes \cite{carr2001}.
 In general, they have been used for the reconstruction of 3-D objects and deformation of these objects \cite{Noh2005}.
-Although we notice that for these areas of applications it is usually sufficient to consider zero- and linear-order polynomials in the RBF problems.
-Popular applications, such as Neural Networks and classification \cite{Yee2001}, boundary and finite element methods \cite{Duan2008, Duan2006}, require consideration of higher-order polynomials.
+For these areas of applications it is usually sufficient to consider zero and linear-degree polynomials in the RBF problems.
+However, other applications, such as Neural Networks and classification \cite{Yee2001}, boundary and finite element methods \cite{Duan2008,Duan2006}, require consideration of higher-degree polynomials.